moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/pmdb_additional_data/_index.md

 ## Summary

-The Package Metadata Database (PMDB) (formally [external license DB](https://gitlab.com/groups/gitlab-org/-/epics/8492)) houses both license and advisory data in an external PostgreSQL database hosted in GCP.
+The Package Metadata Database (PMDB) (formerly [external license DB](https://gitlab.com/groups/gitlab-org/-/epics/8492)) houses both license and advisory data in an external PostgreSQL database hosted in GCP.
 GitLab is investigating adding additional package metadata to this database which makes it infeasible to copy or export all data directly to customers instances.

-Current operation of this database assumes data is to be first collected in this GCP database, and then data is to be pulled down by individual GitLab instances, whether it's GitLab.com or customer managed on-premise systems.
+Current operation of this database assumes data is to be first collected in this GCP database, and then data is to be pulled down by individual GitLab instances, whether it's GitLab.com, self-managed, or Dedicated.
+There are also considerations to be made for Offline (air-gapped) instances.

-This proposal proposes different methods of storage or architectures to allow additional package metadata that may or may not be pulled directly to customers instances.
+This proposal includes different methods of storage or architectures to expand the package metadata information that is available to GitLab instances.

 ## Motivation

 The PMDB is a datastore that could benefit by being extended to house additional package metadata.
-This could include other data such as project health (OpenSSF scores), additional links to dependent packages, author information, and any other metadata that could be useful by GitLab or our customers to make security critical decisions about their dependencies.
+For example: project health (OpenSSF scores), additional links to dependent packages, author information, and any other information that could be used by GitLab or our customers to make security critical decisions about project dependencies.

 Customers may want to opt into collecting some of this data locally in their instances, where